eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Have more than 3 years of work experience;
 	- Have a solid programming ability and master at least one back-end programming language (Python/Go/Java, etc.);
 	- Have a deep understanding of operating systems, data structures and algorithms
++ Machine Learning Engineer - Recommendation System (Remote)
+	- Our Recommender System team works on challenging problems every day.
+Our Machine Learning Engineers are tasked with optimizing the content distribution system at Quora.
+The team covers the entire Machine Learning lifecycle from end-to-end, including feed generation, notifications, digest emails, and requests to answer.
+Engrained in our culture is the desire to constantly learn and improve, and our engineers are encouraged to think big and experiment with new ideas.
+Using continuous deployment, we quickly see our changes in the product and make fast iterations.
+Our engineers focus on creating polished products and writing high-quality code by designing APIs and abstractions that are extensible and maintainable.
+As a remote-first company, our engineers have a high degree of flexibility and autonomy.
+Everyone on the engineering team has a huge impact on our product and our company.
+Since we first launched our content distribution platform, we've grown to support millions of users who are engaging with over 400 million+ monthly unique visitors on Quora.
+Our journey is just beginning as we continue to build new products from the ground up and tackle exciting challenges at scale.
+Today, we're working on a broad range of areas to grow our content product to drive more value to our users.
+As a member of the Recommender System team, you will have a chance to work with a diverse and talented global team of engineers and collaborate closely with cross-functional partners to help users get the right content at the right time and build a stronger connection between Quora users and its knowledge base.
+	- Improve our existing machine learning systems using your core coding skills and ML knowledge
+	- Take end to end ownership of machine learning systems - from data pipelines, feature engineering, candidate extraction, model training, as well as integration into our production systems
+	- Apply state-of-the-art machine learning algorithms at scale and serving for next-generation ad recommendation systems that directly impact the company’s top line metrics
+	- Collaborate with ML platform and product engineers to build scalable and efficient machine learning systems in the production environment
+	- Improve the design of recommender model
+	- Work with product and business teams on new innovative features for recommender systems to optimize user and advertiser performance
+	- Identify new opportunities to apply machine learning to different parts of the Ads product to drive value for our users and advertisers
+	- Ability to be available for meetings and impromptu communication during Quora's “coordination hours" (Mon-Fri: 9am-3pm Pacific Time)
+	- 3+ years of professional software development experience in machine learning
+	- Previous experience building large scale ranking/recommendation systems
+	- Good understanding of mathematical foundations of machine learning algorithms
+	- Highly proficient coding ability writing Python, C++ or Golang code
+	- BS, MS or PhD in Computer Science, Engineering or a related technical field
+	- Experience with leading large-scale multi-engineer projects
+	- Flexible and positive team player with outstanding interpersonal skills
+	- Passion for Quora's mission and goals
+	- There are many factors that will determine the starting pay, including but not limited to experience, location, education, and business needs.
+		* US candidates only: For US based applicants, the salary range is $147,200 - $275,750 USD + equity + benefits.
+		* Canada candidates only: For Canada based applicants, the salary range is $151,270 - $283,374 CAD + equity + benefits.
 + skill set:
 	- SmartNews is a leading mobile app of news aggregation services.
 It analyzes millions of articles to deliver most engaging information with high quality in near-real time fashion to millions of users around the world.
 Our AI Foundation team is responsible to research and develop world-class AI algorithms that can be applied at large scale to accomplish our mission.
 It works on a range of content understanding, user modeling and recommendation problems, which include natural language processing tasks of classification, entity recognition, summarization, computer vision of image/video processing, collaborative filtering, etc. The team generally produce good content/user signals and state-of-art recommendation models to News Ranking/Ads Ranking team to deliver the world's high quality information to the people who need it.
 	- Responsibilities